BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnIntervalLocusStream

   Implements the ``GtNodeStream`` interface.
 Input is a stream of gene/transcript loci and output is a stream of interval loci.
 See online docs for more information about interval loci (iLoci).
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnIntervalLocusStream.h>`_.
+See the `AgnIntervalLocusStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnIntervalLocusStream.h>`_.

 .. c:function:: GtNodeStream *agn_interval_locus_stream_new(GtNodeStream *locus_stream, GtUword delta, int endmode, GtLogger *logger)